mohitpai/journey-optimizer.en/help/using/building-journeys/segment-qualification-events.md

 ### How to avoid overloads{#overloads-speed-segment-qualification}

-Here are a few best practices that will help to avoid overloading systems leveraged in journeys (data sources, custom actions, **Message** activities).
+Here are a few best practices that will help to avoid overloading systems leveraged in journeys (data sources, custom actions, channel action activities).

 Do not use, in a **[!UICONTROL Segment Qualification]** activity, a batch segment immediately after its creation.
 It will avoid the first calculation peak.
 Note that there will be a yellow warning in the journey canvas if you're about to use a segment that has never been calculated.